astralfrontier/astralfrontier.org/src/blog/flip-a-card-encounter-pacing/index.md

 This is suitable for fighting singular monsters or overcoming big threats, in a rapidly evolving situation.
 Pick a star rating for your encounter, 1-5.
 Multiply that by 3.
 That's your challenge budget.
 For example, you have an Armored Flying dragon that's a four-star encounter.
 This means it will pose about 12 challenges.

-You spend your budget making the characters do these three things in order:
+You pose challenges to make the characters do these three things:

 * Analyze the encounter for a weakness
 * Create an opportunity